bhopkins0/OpenVPN-WebAdmin/README.md

 # Todo:

-* Add ability to update the webadmin by clicking a button
 * Make it harder to flood POST requests on login page
 * Add ability to change password
 * Add ability to change DNS servers